-Your Company has reduced its credit facilities availed from HDFC bank to Rs.
-11 Crores.
-Your Company is regularly re-paying back the monthly installments of Guaranteed Emergency Credit Line (GECL).
-This will bring down the finance cost considerably and GECL loan will be NIL by 2024.
+Your Company has continued its bank finance usage to just 11.00 Crores with HDFC Bank.
+This was done mainly to keep fiancé costs lower.
+From this loan - your company is regularly re paying back the monthly installments of Guaranteed Emergency Credit Line (GECL).
+This will bring down the finance cost considerably and GECL loan will be NIL by June 2024.